rayyan-aburajab/visium_microbiome_probe/README.md

 # Custom Probe-Based Spatial Transcriptomics Enables Microbiome Detection in FFPE Colorectal Cancer Tissue

 This repository contains the probe design pipeline supporting Aburajab et al., City of Hope.
-This repository contains scripts for designing custom 16S rRNA split-ligation probe panels targeting oral and gut microbiome species for use with the 10x Genomics Visium CytAssist platform.

 ## Overview